hardikraval1324/ScanningPancakes/README.md

 # ScanningPancakes
-- Will help to genrate and scan the QR's
+- Will help to generate  and scan the QR's